mlfmonde/cluster_lab/README.md

 # Cluster lab

-The intent of the project is to offer a lab to develop new fictionalises or fix bug in cluster project without breaking production.
+The intent of the project is to offer a lab to develop new features or fix bug in [cluster](https://github.com/mlfmonde/cluster) project without breaking production.

 An other intent would be to provide an automated integration platform.